About Interpersonal Violence

-Relationship or Intimate Partner Violence (also known as dating violence or domestic violence) is abusive behavior that is used by an intimate partner to gain or maintain power and control over the other partner.
-Intimate partner violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.
+Interpersonal violence (also known as dating violence, relationship violence, or domestic violence) is abusive behavior that is used by an intimate partner to gain or maintain power and control over the other partner.
+Interpersonal violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.
 While each relationship that has violence in it is unique, here are some common red flags:

 - Your partner tries to controls your friends, your activities, or the way you spend money